cassiancc/Pyrite-Toolkit/README.md

 This script can be used to flip text or an entire language file.
 Just provide the path to the `en_us.json` language file or `lang` directory as a CLI argument, and the toolkit will create a upside down language file from an `en_us.json` file in the directory.

-### Helpers
+## Helpers

-Various helper functions that handle file writing, namespaced ID handling, and mod constants.
+These are various helper functions that work in the background to handle file writing, namespaced ID handling, and mod constants.

 #### Tag Helpers